YichengLiu/RainTimer/README.md

 RainTimer
 =========

-This is a timer make for Goodrain.
+RainTimer is a multi-event timer on Android.

-##TODO##
-* A event list, you can choose one and start a timer for it
+##Feature
-* Edit event list
+* Custom event list
-* A history list, some aggregated view for each event over days or day over events
+* Historical statistics over events and day, support aggregate by both total and average

+##Usage
+* Timer
+    * use the main switcher to Start/Stop/Rest
+    * Touch the timer to pause/continue when running
+* Favorite event
+    * Touch the favorite title to edit favorite list
+* Historical statistics
+    * Select eventm, day range and mode then line chart will appear